 You can’t always have it all, but you can always have a positive attitude.
-This in itself helps you stand out, helps you to shine.
-It’s enough to save yourself (and others potentially) with.
+This helps you stand out—helps you to shine.
+It’s enough to save yourself (and others, potentially) with.
 That power keeps you grounded and safe.

-This is how people keep going: Meaning.
-Meaning creates a power over our emotions, over our loss so that they do not define us.
+This is how people keep going: meaning.
+Meaning creates power over our emotions—over our loss so that they do not define us.

 According to the Mayo Clinic, positivity affects one’s stress levels and overall health.
 It is that powerful.
-When you are positive about a situation, you are less stressful and more calm and able to reason better to solve the very problem in front of you.
+When you are positive about a situation, you are less stressed and calmer and can reason better to solve the problem in front of you.